belensosatosello/php_media_api/README.md

 This API it was tested using built in PHP server due to the fact that it was the faster and simpler way to do it (There was no need of extra software).

 I used [Instagram-php](https://github.com/haridarshan/instagram-php) to get Instagram token and data.
 This library is a wrapper that simplifies the access to Instagram API.
+I struggled a bit trying to get the token within the application but this library helped me to do it.

+I also struggled when developing and running the Unit Tests, but following other sample applications (as well as development blog and forums on Silex and PHPUnit) I was able to figure out what to test and how.